 How to Know if You’re Addicted to Buprenorphine, Suboxone or Subutex

 Eventually, I realized what was happening to me.
 I had gotten addicted to the drug that was supposed to save me from my addiction.
-These secondary addictions, or co-addictions as they’re often called, are pretty common.
+These secondary addictions, or co-addiction as they’re often called, are pretty common.
 I had no idea that this could happen to me.

 I started noticing some symptoms of Buprenorphine addiction pretty quickly.
 These became more apparent as I kept taking the drug.
 They became even worse as I started using more of it, and increasing the dosage.